Warriors to the Wall

 Walk through Tiananmen Square and the Forbidden City

 Explore Shanghai's highlights on a sidecar tour

-This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, all breakfasts and some dinners and lunches.
+This exciting trip to China includes international & internal flights, transfers, selected excursions, accommodation, and some breakfasts.

 You’ll begin your trip to China with an overnight flight to the glittering city of Shanghai, where you’ll board the high-speed Maglev train and be whisked off to your hotel, the Sunrise on the Bund.
 This is where you’ll be based for the whole of your stay in Shanghai.

 The afternoon is yours to explore.
 As you’re already on the Bund, you could decide to take a stroll along the waterfront lined with old colonial buildings.
 Gaze across the river to take in the famous Shanghai skyline, including the Shanghai Tower, now the second tallest building in the world.
 Cameras at the ready!